5.20 Pre-birth Child Protection Procedure

 - Enable the early provision of support services so as to facilitate optimum home circumstances prior to birth.

-Concerns should be shared with the prospective parent(s) and consent be obtained to refer to Children's Social Care Services unless this action in itself may place the welfare of the unborn child at risk e.g. if there are concerns that the parent may move to avoid contact
+Concerns should be shared with the prospective parent(s) and consent be obtained to refer to Children's Social Care Services unless this action in itself may place the welfare of the unborn child at risk e.g. if there are concerns that the parent may move to avoid contact.
+Where concerns are shared with parents, their response should be considered in the assessment of risk and shared with Children’s Social Care if a referral is being made.

-The need for a Section 47 Enquiry should be considered and if appropriate, initiated at the Strategy Meeting held as soon as possible following receipt of the Referral.
-The expected delivery date will determine the urgency for the meeting.
+The need for a Section 47 Enquiry should be decided at the Strategy Meeting which should be held as soon as possible following receipt of the Referral and within statutory timescales.

 Consideration of the need for a Section 47 Enquiry should follow the procedures as described in Strategy Discussions and Section 47 Enquiries Procedure.